Butterfly Soup: Reception

 Butterfly Soup was named the "best visual novel" of 2017 by PC Gamer and was nominated for the Excellence in Narrative award at the 2018 Independent Games Festival.
 Polygon listed it as one of the best indie games of 2017.
 Rock Paper Shotgun described it as "an insta-hit, and [...] a contemporary classic", and said it was one of the most popular visual novels of 2017 for players and critics.
 Carolyn Petit of Kotaku, in 2023, said that it was "a masterpiece, a rare and profound game that was, for me, one of the defining and essential works" of its time.
-A paper presented at the International Conference on the Foundations of Digital Games in 2018 described it as at the time the most popular example of "queer romance in games".
+A paper presented at the International Conference on the Foundations of Digital Games in 2018 described it as at the time the most popular example of "queer romance in games", and Verge: Studies in Global Asias used it in 2021 as a primary example of a new wave of visual novels that were politicized games with queer themes.
 Laptop Mag noted it as still being one of the foremost titles on itch.io in June 2022.

 Critics were very positive towards the game, focusing primarily on the writing, particularly the themes and humor.
 Caty McCarthy of VG247 called it a "cult hit" and that it had been widely praised for its subject matter, tone, and humor.
 D. M. Moore of The Verge praised the writing, which they felt created believable teenage characters.
 Brittany Vincent of PC Gamer similarly praised the writing, and said that the game's "frank treatment of sexuality", and the way it integrated the character's feelings into their characterization without relying on tropes, made it special.
 Allegra Frank of Polygon focused their review on the writing as well, and called it "one of the most moving, memorable stories I've experienced all year".
 They said that the characters all felt like real teenagers, and praised how the game used race and sexuality without letting it overwhelm the characters.
 Patricia Hernandez of Kotaku named the game as one of her five favorite of the year due to its writing, particularly the humor and characterization.
 While critics did not focus on the gameplay as much as the writing, The Verges review did praise the game's use of the player's choices in controlling the pacing and in revealing who the characters were, rather than controlling them or changing the narrative.